altanai/blockchain-hackathon/YOLOblockchain/README.md

-## User Interface for Web Based Access of YOLO smart Identity
+## Block Chain Implementation for YOLO smart Identity

-### What is this project about
+### What is this project about ?

-Front End compoenet for smart IDs called YOLO Id.
+YOLO Id is an easy and secure Identity Ownership Management system .
+It is decentralized and sovereign Id to manage user's profile information and connects with IPFS system to store the documents as attributes and link them user's identity .

+### Features

+No passwords , users verified with their
+Users can use their crdentaisl through this platform to securily access various third party servicves such as mobile plan subscription , applying to bank loans etc .

 ### How to run

-start Any light weight web server
-$ python -m http.server 9000
+To start REST API interface
+truffle test/restinterface.js

+To recompile apidoc
+apidoc -i  /test -o /apidoc

+Ethereum
+ganache-cli -a 5 -m astitva

 ### Copyright and License
 MIT

 Template courtesy [Start Bootstrap - Creative](https://startbootstrap.com/template-overviews/creative/)